viktaur/TileScript/README.md

 # TileScript
-Fork of the TileScript domain-specific language
+TileScript is a domain-specific interpreted language written in Haskell used to specify tile arrangement patterns.